-You’d probably agree that as a business owner in 2018, your company needs a website in order to be taken seriously in our digital world.
+You’d probably agree that as a modern business owner, your company needs a robust online presence in order to be taken seriously in today’s digital landscape.

-But when was the last time you took a good long look at your website and thought critically about how it’s representing your company and answering your potential customer’s questions?
+But… when was the last time you took a close look at your website and critically examined how it’s representing your company, and tackling the questions/concerns/needs of your potential customers?

 The unfortunate truth is that many janitorial business owners have a website built just for the sake of having a website, and fail to use it to it’s full potential as a powerful marketing and sales tool.